The Lodger (Doctor Who): Synopsis

 After stepping out of the TARDIS in modern-day Colchester, the Eleventh Doctor is blown off his feet by a blast of air, and the TARDIS, with Amy still inside, is thrown into the time vortex and refuses to land.
 With Amy's help, the Doctor tracks the disturbance to the upstairs flat of a two-storey house.
 The Doctor opts to take a room for rent offered by the downstairs tenant, Craig Owens, in order to determine what is present on the upstairs flat without alerting whatever it is to his alien technology.
 The Doctor notices localised time loops and disturbances aboard the TARDIS that coincide with noises from the upstairs flat.

-Over two days, the Doctor attempts to adapt to human life.
-He learns about Craig, an office worker with little aspiration to move onward.
+Over two days, the Doctor attempts and struggles to adapt to human life, learning about Craig, an office worker with little aspiration to move onward and partakes in many "human" activities, for example playing in Craig's football team.
 Craig is stuck in a platonic relationship with his co-worker, Sophie.
-The Doctor encourages Sophie to follow her dream of travelling overseas to help animals.
-Craig, who has not yet professed his love for Sophie, becomes upset; he accosts the Doctor and demands that he leave, which forces the Doctor to reveal his history and his reason for being in the flat.
+The Doctor inadvertently encourages Sophie to follow her dream of travelling overseas to help animals.
+Craig, who has not yet professed his love for Sophie, becomes upset, increasingly exasperated by the Doctor's actions including the Doctor taking authority of Craig's job and the Doctor building a seemingly inexplicable machine in the Doctor's rented room; he accosts the Doctor and demands that he leave, which forces the Doctor to reveal his history and his reason for being in the flat.

 Sophie arrives while they argue and is lured upstairs; the Doctor and Craig follow, learning from Amy that Craig's building has never had an upstairs flat.
 Instead, they find an alien ship housing a time engine.
 The ship crashed some time ago and has disguised itself as the upstairs flat.
 The ship's emergency holographic program has been drawing in all passersby desiring to escape in order to find a replacement pilot for itself, but they were killed in each attempt, since humans are incompatible with the ship's controls.
 The Doctor convinces Craig to touch the controls since he does not want to leave due to his love for Sophie, which will counteract the ship's protocols.
 Craig does so, and he and Sophie admit their love and share a kiss that breaks the ship's hold on themselves.
 The three escape as the ship implodes, leaving Craig's one-story flat below undamaged.

 Aboard the TARDIS, the Doctor directs Amy to write the note that led him to Craig's house; she rummages around the Doctor's jacket and finds the engagement ring from her fiancé Rory, whom she had forgotten after he was consumed by the crack in space and time and erased from existence.